jephinTJ/Park-It-Perfect-2Dgame/README.md

 ### Introduction

 Welcome to Park It Perfect, a captivating 2D mobile game where you guide cars to their parking spots through challenging and engaging levels.
-Designed by [Your Name] during your internship at Mindyourlogic Studios as a Game Designer and Data Analyst, Park It Perfect combines intuitive touch controls with strategic path drawing to provide a rewarding gameplay experience for all ages.
+Designed by Jephin during my internship at Mindyourlogic Studios as a Game Designer and Data Analyst, Park It Perfect combines intuitive touch controls with strategic path drawing to provide a rewarding gameplay experience for all ages.

 ### Key Features